jhaprashant079/GI_Tract_Image-segmentation/README.md

 * The novel pipeline outperformed tha naive one giving a Private Leaderboard Score of 0.84796 and Public Score 0.85735.

 ##Technologies used
-Python, Pytorch,segmentation models pytorch, Deep learning, pandas,numpy
+Python, Pytorch,segmentation models pytorch, Deep learning, pandas,numpy,sklearn